bkalafat/barberly/docs/plan.md

 - [ ] Idempotency-key ve concurrency kontrolü
 - [ ] SignalR ile canlı slot güncellemeleri (v2)

+> Not: Scheduling endpoints (`GET /barbers/{id}/availability` and `POST /appointments`) are already implemented in the API (`SchedulingEndpoints.cs`).
+Redis-based caching for slot generation is still TODO and should be tracked here as part of the MVP scheduling work.

 ## 5. Hair Profile (AI-ready)

 - [ ] HairProfile entity ve API’ları (`POST /hair-profiles`, `GET /hair-profiles/me`)